-Both ADCs are controlled and configured via a number of SFRs that are mentioned here and described in more detail in the following pages.
+Both ADCs are controlled and configured via a number of SFRs that are summarized here and described in more detail in the following sections.

 ADCSTAT ADC Status Register.
 Holds general status of the primary and auxiliary ADCs.
-ADC0L/M/H Primary ADC 24-bit conversion result is held in these three 8-bit registers.
+ADC0M/H Primary ADC 16-bit conversion result is held in these two 8-bit registers.
 ADCMODE ADC Mode Register.
-Controls general modes of operation for primary and auxiliary ADCs.
-ADC1L/H Auxiliary ADC 16-bit conversion result is held in these two 8-bit registers.
+Controls general modes of operation for primary and auxiliary ADCs ADC1L/H Auxiliary ADC 16-bit conversion result is held in these two 8-bit registers.
 ADC0CON Primary ADC Control Register.
 Controls specific configuration of primary ADC.
-OF0L/M/H Primary ADC 24-bit Offset Calibration Coefficient is held in these three 8-bit registers.
+OF0M/H Primary ADC 16-bit Offset Calibration Coefficient is held in these two 8-bit registers.
 ADC1CON Auxiliary ADC Control Register.
 Controls specific configuration of auxiliary ADC.
 OF1L/H Auxiliary ADC 16-bit Offset Calibration Coefficient is held in these two 8-bit registers.
 SF Sinc Filter Register.
-Configures the decimation factor for the Sinc 3 filter and thus the primary GN0L/M/H Primary ADC 24-bit Gain Calibration Coefficient is held in these three 8-bit registers. and auxiliary ADC update rates.
-GN1L/H Auxiliary ADC 16-bit Gain Calibration ICON Current Source Control Register.
-Allows user control of the various on-chip current source options.
-Coefficient is held in these two 8-bit registers.
+Configures the decimation factor for the Sinc 3 filter and thus the primary GN0M/H Primary ADC 16-bit Gain Calibration Coefficient is held in these two 8-bit registers. and auxiliary ADC update rates.
+GN1L/H Auxiliary ADC 16-bit Gain Calibration Coefficient ICON Current Source Control Register.
+Allows the user to control of the various on-chip current source options. is held in these two 8-bit registers.

-ADCSTAT-(ADC Status Register)
+ADCSTAT (ADC Status Register)

-This SFR reflects the status of both ADCs including data ready, calibration, and various (ADC-related) error and warning conditions including reference detect and conversion overflow/underflow flags.
+This SFR reflects the status of both ADCs including data ready, calibration, and various (ADC related) error and warning conditions such as reference detect and conversion overflow/underflow flags.